lux0rdev/launch-school/LS220/notes/03_pointer_based_techniques.md

 ## Two Pointers: K-Window Slide

 The K-Window Slide technique is applied when we need to process elements within a sliding window of size `K`.
 It involves maintaining a fixed-width window and sliding it through the list, updating the boundaries as we iterate.
-This technique is useful for solving problems such as finding the maximum or minimum sum of a fixed-size window within a collection, calculating sliding window averages, or solving substring-related problems.
+This technique is useful for solving problems such as finding the maximum or minimum sum of a fixed-size window within a collection, calculating sliding window averages, or solving substring-related problems (like _the needle in a haystack_ problem).

+With this approach, we can solve tasks like finding maximum or minimum sums, averages, or other operations on consecutive subarrays or equivalent.

 ### Sample problem